-The last example should help to make clear the point made at the beginning of this section and at the end of previous example about Sidre operations being explicit with respect to whether data associated with a group or view is destroyed.
+The last example should help to make clear the point made at the beginning of this section and at the end of example three about all Sidre operations being simple and explicit.

-We start with a fresh datastore and create one group "A" in the root group.
+We start with a fresh datastore with one group "A" in the root group.
 We create a view "aview" in the group and allocate it.
 The output of the code below shows that everything is working as expected.
+We know what to expect because this part is the same as the first part of example one.

 We destroy the view and we see that the view is gone from the group, but that the buffer is still in the datastore and allocated.
-This is so because we did not explicitly destroy or deallocate the data.
-This is in contrast to the first example, where we destroyed the view and its data with a single method call designed for this purpose.
+This is so because we did not deallocate the view or destroy the buffer.

-Next, we create the view again and attach the buffer to it.
-Then, we apply the data description.
+Next, we recreate the view, attach the buffer to it and describe it as before.
 This restores the state of everything before we destroyed the view.